NeilW/systems-dining/README.md

 ## Design overview

-We'll be using a variant of the Chandry/Misra 'hygiene' solution to the Dining Philosophers problem.
+We'll be using a variant of the Chandry/Misra "hygiene" solution to the Dining Philosophers problem.

 Each philosopher is a separate user ID on the server and sits in its own unix group.
-It is also a member of the 'philosophers' group which has access to the dining room at /home/share/dining-room.
+It is also a member of the `philosophers` group which has access to the dining room at /home/share/dining-room.

-The philosophers run autonomously and take their seats once the dining-room is open (writable by group 'philosophers').
+The philosophers run autonomously and take their seats once the dining-room is open (writable by group `philosophers`).
 Seats are dynamically allocated on a first come first served basis with each philosopher grabbing the first seat they can by creating a file in the dining room with their seat number on it that nobody else can write to.